RensAlthuis/BnT-Discord-bot/README.md

 # BnT-Discord-bot
 BnT bot was made for the BooksAndTea discord server.
 If you like books you are most welcome to join (just google us!)<br/>
 If you just like the functionality, feel free to host a copy of the bot on your own.
-Although the code is a work in progress, expect bugs.
+The code is a work in progress, expect bugs.

 ## How to Use
 Based on SinisterRectus' Discordia API: https://github.com/SinisterRectus/Discordia